psfrolov/psfrolov.github.io/app/_posts/2015-04-17-making-boost-signals2-more-oop-friendly.md

 #### The `Window` class

-Our `Window` class now derives from `Observable` class template parametrized by `WindowsObservers`.
+Our `Window` class now derives from `Observable` class template parametrised by `WindowsObservers`.
 This give us a possibility to use `Register` and `Notify` methods on `Window` instances.
 {% highlight c++ %}